-Obviously comfort is key.
-You're not going to drift off to the land of nod if your ears are in agony.
-If you want in-ears you'll need a decent seal from the ear tips but you'll also want earpieces that don't protrude too far that could get caught on your pillow or hurt your ears.
-If it's an over-ear pair you're going for, make sure their ear cups are nicely cushioned and not too bulky.
+Obviously comfort is key here – you're not going to drift off to the land of nod if your ears are in agony.
+If you want in-ears you'll need a decent seal from the ear tips but you'll also want earpieces that don't protrude too far and that could get caught on your pillow.
+If it's an over-ear pair you're going for, make sure their ear cups and headband are nicely cushioned and not too bulky.

 You should consider the placement of the headphone controls, too.
 Some wireless models have controls built into the side of the earbud, which you don't want pressing down into the pillow, as it could activate them with the slightest movement.
 In-ears might work better with just one earbud in your non-pillow-resting ear, if you can live without listening in stereo.

 When you're not sleeping, take the carry case with you, and its recharging skills will give you a whopping 45 hours of juice to play with.
-Handy if you find yourself far from a charging point and in need of some shuteye.
+Handy if you find yourself far from a charging point and in need of some shut-eye.

 You can also control them just by speaking using Siri or Google Assistant, which is a lot simpler when you're bleary-eyed at 3am.

 The sound quality is very good indeed, especially at this price.
 They're at ease handling dynamic shifts, and render an excellent amount of detail.
 Just a word of warning – the fit split opinion in the office, so it might be best to try them in your ears before you buy.

 Read the full Cambridge Audio Melomania 1 Plus review